metaforensics-ai/semantics-av-cli/EULA.md

 - Incorporating the Platform into SaaS platforms or cloud services
 - Any business model where Platform functionality is provided to external parties

-#### **d) Commercial Redistribution**
+#### **d) Product Integration**
-- Bundling and redistributing unmodified SDK binaries in commercial products
+- Using SDK to provide services to clients
-- Integrating the Platform into commercial software distributions
+- Integrating SDK functionality into your products
+- Developing applications that utilize SDK capabilities

+NOTE: Integration does not include redistributing SDK binaries.

+### **2.3 Prohibited Redistribution**

+You may NOT redistribute SDK binaries in any form, including:

+#### **a) Public Distribution**
+- Hosting on public repositories, mirrors, or package managers
+- Bundling in publicly distributed software packages
-- Including the Platform in security appliances or enterprise products
+- Including in Linux distribution packages or app stores
+- Providing SDK files through third-party download sites or CDNs

+#### **b) Commercial Distribution**
-- Distributing the Platform to customers, partners, or end users
+- Distributing to customers, partners, or end users

-**Redistribution Requirements:**
-- All recipients must be bound by this EULA
-- This EULA must accompany all distributions
-- SDK binaries must remain unmodified
+- Selling or sublicensing SDK binaries
+- Including in products sold or distributed externally
+- Providing SDK as part of commercial software distributions

+#### **Exception - Internal Enterprise Only**

+Distribution within your own organization is permitted when:
-- Redistribution is limited to platforms covered by Tier 1
+- Distribution is limited to employees, contractors, or subsidiaries of the same legal entity
-- Attribution requirements in Section 3.3 must be fulfilled
+- Recipients are bound by this EULA
+- No public access or external distribution occurs
+- You maintain control over all distributed copies

+#### **For Product Integrations**

+Products that integrate SemanticsAV must direct end users to obtain SDK from Company's designated official sources during installation.

 ---

 ## **3. RESTRICTIONS: THE THREE LAWS OF IP PROTECTION**

-While the Tier 1 freeware grant is intentionally permissive regarding usage and distribution, the following three restrictions are **absolute and non-negotiable** to protect the Platform's intellectual property:
+While the Tier 1 freeware grant is intentionally permissive regarding usage, the following three restrictions are **absolute and non-negotiable** to protect the Platform's intellectual property:

 ### **3.1 The Law of Secrecy: No Reverse Engineering**